HrikB/createXcrunch/README.md

 # createXcrunch

-createXcrunch is a Rust-based program designed to efficiently find zero-leading or pattern-matching addresses for the [CreateX](https://github.com/pcaversaccio/createx) contract factory.
+createXcrunch is a Rust-based program designed to efficiently find zero-leading, zero-containing, or pattern-matching addresses for the [CreateX](https://github.com/pcaversaccio/createx) contract factory.
 Uses OpenCL in order to leverage a GPU's mining capabilities.

 ## Installation